appseconnect/docs/_posts/2018-09-17-getting-started.md

 create these touchpoints.

 This document will help the readers to implement the steps to create organisation touchpoints in portal.

+## Configuring Connector while Creating Connection

+When working with organisational Applications (Custom Applications & Technology Applications), Connectors are not pre-packaged.
+Hence, the users need to configure the connector first before creating the connection.

+### Steps to configure the connector for Organisational Applications

+1. Click create connection button.
+The screen for creating connection appears.
+2. Now Click `configure connector` button in the given screen.
+3. The screen for configuring the connector opens.
+4. Enter the Application Name (Source and Destination) and their versions in the screen and Click `Add template` button.
+5. On adding the template, the connector will be visible in the connector page.
+Both side of the connector (A to B, B to A) will deployed on adding the template.
+6. Remove the word `Only` from the Protip before Copy Connection.
+7. Default Notifications for Transactions > Link can be added for morning report present in the Rule Section.

 ### Prerequisites for Creating Touchpoint